jyutzler/Bridge-Systems/system.md

 #### 2NT (passed hand only)
 2NT = 11-12 HCP, balanced hand with two-card support for partner.

+#### Splinter Raises
+Over a 1♥ or 1♠ opening, a double jump shows 13+ dummy points, 4+ card support, and shortness in the suit bid (either a singleton or void).
+Opener can explore slam by bidding controls or attempt to sign off by bidding game.
+For example:

+1♠ — 4♣ = game forcing, club shortness

+   * 4♦, 4♥ = slam interest, first round control (usually ace)
+   * 4♠ = signoff

+Responder shows a void by rebidding the splinter suit:

+1♠ — 4♣

+4♥ — 5♣ = void

+Opener can also splinter with a good hand and 4-card support:

+1♣ — 1♠

+   * 4♦, 4♥ = game forcing, shortness

+In competition, splinters are off except for jumps in the opponent's suit.

+Note: This is the treatment recommended by Richard Pavlicek as described in this [quiz](http://www.rpbridge.net/cgi-bin/quiz.pl?5h4100).

+#### Two Way Reverse Drury
+In third or fourth position, a 1♥ or 1♠ opening may be light (equivalent to an overcall).
+To prevent the contract from getting too high, responder may bid the following:
+   * 2 of a minor shows a limit raise
+      * 2♣ = 3 card support
+      * 2♦ = 4+ card support
+   * Opener clarifies strength with the rebid
+      * Rebidding the suit at the 2 level shows a light opener
+      * any other bid shows a full opener

 ### Jump Shifts
 #### Strong Jump Shift